Florida's Gulf Coast braces for major hurricane as Idalia nears landfall

 "They're expecting some fatalities, so I don't want to be one of them," Rene Hoffman, 62, said as she readied to leave her home in Steinhatchee, Florida, which is in the projected landfall zone.
 She owns a food stand that she lashed to her husband's pickup truck to keep it from washing or blowing away.

-Idalia was forecast to attain "an extremely dangerous Category 4 intensity" on the five-step Saffir-Simpson wind scale by the time it makes landfall in Florida Wednesday morning, the National Hurricane Center (NHC) in Miami said Tuesday night.
+Idalia was forecast to attain "an extremely dangerous Category 4 intensity" on the five-step Saffir-Simpson wind scale by the time it makes landfall in Florida Wednesday morning, the National Hurricane Center (NHC) in Miami said.

 Florida's Gulf Coast, southeastern Georgia and eastern parts of North and South Carolina could face 4 to 8 inches (10 to 20 cm) of rain through Thursday, with isolated areas seeing as much as a foot of rain (30 cm), the hurricane center warned.